Guide

 How to book

-You can book online, and we recommend you do so well in advance, especially in summer: information and reservations by Guide To Iceland.
 You should also show up a little before the start of the show, so you can get a front row seat to a rather small stage.

 Admission costs 37 euros per adult and 22 euros for children aged 2 to 12, and includes a discount at the Soup Company restaurant.